top of page

 About

-Native of Albuquerque, New Mexico, Dr. Katrina Clements is a clarinetist and music educator currently based in Scottsdale/Phoenix, Arizona.
 As a proponent of creative collaborations across art disciplines, her current work focuses on commissioning and performing new pieces for clarinet and multimedia that include visuals to create deeper sensory experiences for audiences.
-In summer of 2022, she performed two multimedia pieces at the International ClarinetFest® in Reno, Nevada, including the world premiere of a new commission.
-Upcoming, she was invited to present a lecture on Multimedia Music in 21st-Century Performance at the 2023 ClarinetFest® "Our Global Community: Past, Present, Future.”
-Previously she has performed multimedia music at the Oh My Ears New Music Festival, the College Music Society Regional Southwest Conferences, the International ClarinetFest® 2019, and lectured on the topic for studios across the US.
+Recent premieres and lectures include the International ClarinetFest®, the College Music Society Regional Conferences, Oh My Ears New Music Festival, and presentations for studios across the US.

 Clements was a winner of the 2019 Arizona State University Concerto Competition and performed as a soloist with the ASU Wind Symphony.
 She also won the concerto competition at the University of Minnesota (2017) and the University of New Mexico (2013), and has appeared as an invited soloist with the New Life Symphony Orchestra Southwest and the Symphony Orchestra of Albuquerque.
 Internationally, Clements performed as the principal clarinet of the Prague Summer Nights Young Artists Festival orchestra (2018) throughout the Czech Republic.
 She was principal clarinet of the Spazio Music Festival (2014) in Orvieto, Italy.

-Clements holds a Doctor of Musical Arts Degree from Arizona State University where she was the clarinet Teaching Assistant from 2017-2019.
-Additionally, she holds a Master’s of Music from the University of Minnesota in clarinet performance, and a Bachelor’s of Music Education from the University of New Mexico.
+Originally from Albuquerque, New Mexico, Clements holds a Doctor of Musical Arts Degree from Arizona State University where she was a clarinet Teaching Assistant.
+She received a Master’s of Music from the University of Minnesota in clarinet performance, and a Bachelor’s of Music Education from the University of New Mexico.
 Her primary teachers include Robert Spring, Joshua Gardner, Alex Fiterstein, and Keith Lemmons.

 “Katrina shaped the score beautifully, bringing out the myriad of subtleties and shades of tempo fluctuation, dynamics, and overall structure.
 Her artistry is astonishing.”